 - He/she won't get a new card if their address is incorrect

 - If address on file is different than address in eligibility response, ask your beneficiary to contact Social Security Administration (SSA) at 1-800-772-1213 to update their records

-Starting in June 2018, providers can use the Noridian Medicare Portal (NMP) as a Look-up Tool for MBIs.
+Providers can use the Noridian Medicare Portal (NMP) as a Look-up Tool for MBIs.
 To receive the MBI from NMP, the beneficiary must give a provider his/her HICN plus verify their first name, last name, and date of birth.
-Beneficiaries can also log into http://www.mymedicare.gov to obtain their MBI.
+Beneficiaries can also log into https://www.mymedicare.gov to obtain their MBI.

 The below are topic specific articles which have been published to "Latest Updates" and sent out in Noridian emails within the past two years.
 Exclusions to this include time sensitive related announcements such as: Noridian and CMS educational events, Ask-the-Contractor Teleconferences and claims processing downtime.